allenJynRoyston/sveltetip-new-project/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

+# if it doesn't open automatically, navigate your browser to http://localhost:3000.
 ```

 ## Building